 After that, we’re sacrificing the disposable income and the occasional windfall from big deals that we would close in our jobs.
 Since we’re bringing in way less money, we can’t save and invest as much as we would like.
 We also have less flexibility to make new investments or wherewithal to take on new risk.

-Save like mad ahead of your adventure
+We saved like mad ahead of our adventure (2016)

 To ensure that we could continue our investments on a reduced income while we travel, we aggressively saved money in the year ahead of our adventure, giving us the cash to keep investments going.